 What You Need to Know Before You Go Vegetarian or Vegan

-Regardless of whether you’re looking to make a temporary or permanent lifestyle change, you and your primary care provider or registered dietitian can discuss your goals, and choose a diet that best meets your needs.
+Regardless of whether you’re looking to make a temporary or permanent lifestyle change, you and your primary care provider or registered dietitian can discuss your goals and choose a diet that best meets your needs.

-Vegetarians, for example, don’t eat any meat (beef, pork, poultry, lamb, and game meat), fish or seafood.
+Vegetarians, for example, don’t eat any meat (beef, pork, poultry, lamb, and game meat), fish, or seafood.
 One major distinction among vegetarians is whether they eat milk or eggs.
 Lacto-ovo vegetarians eat both milk and eggs, while ovo vegetarians eat eggs, but not milk.
 A pescatarian diet includes seafood and fish, but excludes meat.

-A vegan diet—the strictest plant-based diet—contains no meat, seafood, fish, dairy, eggs or honey.
+A vegan diet—the strictest plant-based diet—contains no meat, seafood, fish, dairy, eggs, or honey.
 Many vegans also don’t wear clothing made from animals, such as leather, or eat animal-derived food additives such as gelatin.

 Within your chosen diet, your registered dietitian can help you choose foods that provide maximum nutritional value and help you meet your health goals.
 For example, if you’re trying to reduce your risk of heart disease, your registered dietitian can help you plan a diet rich in low-sodium, low-fat foods that are high in soluble fiber and potassium.

-Plan for your health
+Plan for Your Health

 Getting the nutrients that your body needs while following a plant-based diet is possible—it just takes a bit more planning.

-- Iron: Greens, beans and fortified cereals contain iron.
+- Iron: Greens, beans, and fortified cereals contain iron.
 To maximize iron absorption, vegetarians and vegans also should eat fruits and vegetables that are high in vitamin C.

-- Calcium: Although vegetarians usually can meet their body’s need for calcium because they still consume dairy products, vegans can boost their calcium intake by eating dark leafy greens and almond or soymilk that’s fortified with calcium and vitamin D.
+- Calcium: Although vegetarians usually can meet the body’s need for calcium because they still consume dairy products, vegans can boost their calcium intake by eating dark leafy greens and almond or soymilk that’s fortified with calcium and vitamin D.

-- Vitamin B12: Vitamin B12 is a mineral that is only found in animal products, so your doctor or dietitian may recommend that you take a supplement to help meet your body’s needs.
-Vegetarians can have milk, yogurt, cheese and eggs, which all contain significant levels of vitamin B-12.
-For vegans, some foods are fortified with vitamin B-12, such as some brands of rice or soy milk, breakfast cereals and nutritional yeast.
+- Vitamin B-12: Vitamin B-12 is a mineral that is only found in animal products, so your doctor or dietitian may recommend that you take a supplement to help meet your body’s needs.
+Vegetarians can have milk, yogurt, cheese, and eggs, which all contain significant levels of vitamin B-12.
+For vegans, some foods are fortified with vitamin B-12, such as some brands of rice or soy milk, breakfast cereals, and nutritional yeast.

 In addition to your primary care provider and registered dietitian, there are reliable online resources that provide information to optimize your plant-based diet.
-The Vegetarian Resource Group and the Vegetarian Nutrition Dietetics Practice Group offer plant-based recipes, information and tips based on research.
+The Vegetarian Resource Group and the Vegetarian Nutrition Dietetics Practice Group offer plant-based recipes, information, and tips based on research.